534ttl3/.scraps/scrap_notes.md

 - copy into / paste from system clipboard in linux: "+y and "+p

-- completion: [Ctrl]+[p] and [Ctrl]+[n] for 'previous' and 'next'
+- completion: C-p and C-n for 'previous' and 'next'

 Sat Oct  6 11:14:28 CEST 2018

 Notes to learning Clojure within Emacs:

-Compile Clojure Program:
+Compile Clojure Program: C-c C-k
-C-c C-k

 Cider is a terminal for executing Clojure programs interactively.
-You can activate cider using
+You can activate cider using M-x cider-jack-in
-M-x cider-jack-in

-A selected region in Emacs can be deleted with
+A selected region in Emacs can be deleted with C-w
-C-w

-To run the last command again in cider, use
+To run the last command again in cider, use M-p or C-x arrow-up
-M-p
-or
-C-x arrow-up

-To run the current line you're editing, use
-C-x C-e
-(be sure your cursor is at the end of the line)
+To run the current line you're editing, use C-x C-e (be sure your cursor is at the end of the line)

+Sun Oct  7 10:23:05 CEST 2018

+- latex: \eqref{eq:some} refers to some equation and prints out the number with parentheses, like (2)